Johnny Eck: Early life

 Eck was walking on his hands before his brother was standing when he was a year old.
 Both of the Eckhardt twins could read by the age of four.
-The twins had an older sister named Caroline who educated Eck at home until he and his brother enrolled in public school at age seven.
+His sister Caroline educated Eck at home until he and his brother enrolled in public school at age seven.
 He recalled that larger students would "fight each other for the 'honor' or 'privilege' of lifting [him] up the stone steps" to school, and that school windows were blacked out to discourage throngs of curious onlookers from peering in at Eck during his studies.
 In spite of the scrutiny, Eck remained consistently upbeat about his birth defect.
 When asked if he wished he had legs, he quipped, "Why would I want those?
 Then I'd have pants to press."
 He challenged those who did have legs by asking, "What can you do that I can't do, except tread water?"

 Emilia Eckhardt intended that Eck go into the ministry, and the young Eck was often called upon to perform impromptu sermons for guests.
 "I would climb atop of a small box and preach against drinking beer and damning sin and the devil," Eck recalled in an autobiographical fragment.
 These sermons quickly came to an end when Eck began passing around a saucer for donations.
 At an early age, Eck developed an interest in painting and woodworking, and would spend hours with his brother carving and painting elaborate, fully articulated circuses.

 Professional career

 In late 1923, Eck and his brother attended a performance of stage magic at a local church by John McAslan.
 When McAslan asked for volunteers for his act, 12-year-old Eck bounded onto the stage on his hands to the surprise of the magician.
 McAslan convinced Eck to join the sideshow with him as manager; Eck agreed, but only if his brother was also employed.
-Robert was charged with looking after his brother by their mother.
-His parents signed a one-year contract, which Eck claimed the magician later changed to a ten-year contract by adding a zero.
+Robert was charged by his mother with looking after his brother.
+His parents signed a one-year contract, which Eck attested the magician later changed to a ten-year contract by adding a zero.
 In 1924, Eck left McAslan and signed on with a carny named Captain John Sheesley.

 Eck was billed as a single-o (solo sideshow act), though he traveled with Robert and used Robert's normality to emphasize his own abnormal physique.
 His performance included sleight-of-hand and acrobatic feats including his famous one-armed handstand.
 Eck often performed in a tuxedo jacket while perched upon a tasseled stool.
-Eck performed for Ringling Brothers, Barnum and Bailey and others.
+Eck performed for the Ringling Brothers, Barnum and Bailey, and others.

-Eck went to the Canadian Exposition in the summer of 1931.
-Eck was performing in Montreal when he was approached by a MGM Studios talent scout to be cast for his first feature film as the "Half-Boy" in Tod Browning's 1932 film Freaks.
+Eck went to the Canadian Exhibition in the summer of 1931.
+Eck was performing in Montreal when he was approached by an MGM Studios talent scout to be cast for his first feature film, as the "Half-Boy" in Tod Browning's 1932 film Freaks.